leahneukirchen/nitro/README.md

 up to 7 seconds for the service to exit.
 Otherwise, a SIGKILL is sent.
 After all processes are terminated, `SYS/final` is run.

 Finally, nitro reboots or shuts down the system; or just exits when it was used as a container init or unprivileged supervisor.
-(When a reboot was requested, it re-execs itself.)
+(When a reboot was requested, it re-execs itself.
+This requires being called with absolute path for the binary and the service directory.)

 ## Controlling nitro with nitroctl